The right angle to look at orthogonal sets: Hyperimaginaries

 This means that an automorphism fixes $a_E$ if and only iff it fixes $(a_i)_{E_i}$ for all $i$, and we can replace $a_E$ by the sequence $\big((a_i)_{E_i}\big)_i$ of hyperimaginaries. \item If $E_A$ is a countable equivalence relation over $A$, we consider the countable equivalence relation

-where we only consider the countable subset of $A$ actually occuring in the definition of $E_A$.
+where we only consider the countable subset of $A$ actually occurring in the definition of $E_A$, and $E_{x'}$ is the result of substituting $x'$ for $A$ in the definition of $E_A$.
 Then for any $a$ the class $a_{E_A}$ is fixed by an automorphism fixing $A$ iff and only iff $(aA)_F$ is fixed, and we can use the hyperimaginary $(aA)_F$ instead of $a_{E_A}$. \item If $E$ is a countable partial type over $A$ which defines an equivalence relation on some partial type $\pi$ over $A$, then by compactness there is a countable subtype $\pi_0$ such that $E$ defines an equivalence relation on $\pi_0$.
 Then

 is a countable equivalence relation over $A$ extending $E$. \end{enumerate}\ebem